mjpitz/cognative/README.md

 <td width="120"><img width="96" height="64" alt="ClickHouse" title="ClickHouse" src="https://www.percona.com/blog/wp-content/uploads/2017/10/ClickHouse-MySQL.png" /></td>
 <td>

-[_Clickhouse_][clickhouse] is our data warehouse layer.
+[_ClickHouse_][clickhouse] is our data warehouse layer.
 It stores logs, metrics, traces, as well as other business related data sets.
-Clickhouse also comes with tons of integrations which makes it easy to source data from a variety of locations.
+ClickHouse also comes with tons of integrations which makes it easy to source data from a variety of locations.

 [clickhouse]: https://clickhouse.com/